Clearcut (film): Plot

 As they travel deeper into the wilderness, Arthur's behavior grows increasingly erratic and violent.
-Both Bud and Arthur chastise Maguire for not picking a side, his waffling between loyalty to the natives and faith in white colonialist systems.
-Further, they both point out how Maguire has made his living off a series of lost cause legal battles, even in his attempts to help, he exploits.
+Both Bud and Arthur chastise Maguire for not picking a side as he wavers between loyalty to the natives and faith in white colonialist systems.
+Further, they both point out how Maguire has made his living off a series of lost cause legal battles; even in his attempts to help, he exploits and profits.
 The next morning, Arthur skins and cauterizes Bud's leg.
 Two Mounties, on a manhunt for the kidnapped white men, stumble upon the camp.
-Arthur kills them both.
+Ignoring Maguire’s protests, Arthur kills them both.

 Wilf gives warnings and insinuations that Arthur may actually be Wisakedjak, an Indigenous trickster spirit (whom Wilf also refers to as "the Deceiver").
 The men engage in another sweat ceremony.
 In this one, Bud recites the Lord's Prayer while Arthur chants out his own prayer.
 Maguire, having a panic attack, attempts to interrupt them, but they both scold him for interrupting their prayers and continue on.
 After the sweat ceremony, Arthur forces Bud and Maguire to climb a mountain, showing them a valley of trees.
 He asks Bud if he can see what will be lost.
 Bud cannot.
-Maguire attempts to escape, but Arthur gets ahead of him seemingly as if by magic.
+Maguire attempts to escape, but Arthur gets ahead of him seemingly by magic.
 Maguire and Arthur fight.
 Maguire, managing to get the upper hand, stabs Arthur with his own knife.
 Maguire grabs Arthur's nearby gun and attempts to shoot him, only to find the gun is out of ammo.
-Arthur smiles enigmatically at Maguire and enters the nearby water, sinking in seemingly without drowning.
+Arthur smiles enigmatically at Maguire and enters the nearby water, sinking to the bottom seemingly without drowning.

 All three remaining men return to civilization and are detained by police.
-Nearby the same young girl that guided Maguire in the beginning wears Arthur's pendant.
+Nearby, Polly, the same young girl that guided Maguire in the beginning, wears Arthur's pendant.